-That the Human Services Commission complete review of the Goal Area 2 application submissions.
+That the Human Services Commission review application submissions that meet the Goal Area 2 objectives in preparation for the June 8, 2022 meeting.

 BACKGROUND DISCUSSION

 To prepare for Goal Area 2 review, the Commission is asked to review the 28 applications that meet the Goal Area 2: Supportive Relationships - Families, Neighborhoods, and Communities objective.
 Applicants include agencies who provide services that enhance supportive relationships within families, neighborhoods, and communities.